Set up Segments to work for you

 A common use for Segments is to find some group of subscribers UNLESS they meet some criteria.
 For instance, maybe you want to send a pitch only to your subscribers who have not yet purchased your product or service.
 Segments are perfect for this, because the [None] option allows you to exclude subscriber that match your chosen criteria (for instance, those who already purchased from you).
 To make it easy, we've included it here: Excluding Within A Segment.

 Segmenting Quick Tips

-- Avoid creating a ton of Rules that subscribe and unsubscribe people from different Forms, Tags, and Sequences.
-If what you are trying to accomplish is to group Subscribers, it is probably better accomplished with a Segment.
+Avoid creating a ton of Rules that subscribe and unsubscribe people from different Forms, Tags, and Sequences.
+If you are trying to group Subscribers, it is probably best to use a Segment.

 Example Use Case

 On your blog or website, you may write about more than one subject of interest.
 Sometimes, you'll send this content to everyone, but more often than not, you will want to send to people who are interested in one or the other.
 Now what?

 A Brief Guide to Selling Digital Products

 Purchase: The App Design Handbook